top of page

 (Teens) Another day feels wasted as you turn over in bed and realize that you didn't get anything accomplished like you planned to.
 "I'll save it for tomorrow," plays on a continual loop in your mind as you recognize that your daily functioning has been impacted more than ever before.
 It feels harder to get even the smallest of tasks done and you easily become overwhelmed at the thought of completing them.
 You feel exhausted, fatigued, and mentally drained by your own thoughts and you wonder if it's normal to feel this way all of the time.
 Your school work is suffering and your teachers and parents have started to notice.
 Your parents have said that you're not "acting like you" and you don't even know what that means anymore.
 You don't feel close to anyone lately, including your friends.
 The days have blended together more than you'd like to admit and you just want to feel better.
 You've tried to talk about how you feel, but you can't seem to get the words out right.
 It just seems like no one will understand...

 Here's where talk therapy with me comes in.
-I help adolescents, teens, and young adults gain insight and understanding into the root of their emotions and discover new ways to handle the uncomfortable and unknown.
-Together, we can work towards goals that I will help you create for yourself to achieve throughout the therapy process and find creative ways to get you there.
+I help adolescents, teens, and young adults gain insight into identifying their root conflicts through exploring familial and relational dynamics and patterns, coming to understand how those influences play a part in their present concerns, and utilizing our therapeutic relationship towards creating movement and change in the “now.”
+Together, we can work towards collaboratively creating goals to achieve throughout the therapy process and find creative ways to get you there.
 There is no one particular way to navigate life's issues; that's why I tailor therapy to the specific needs of my clients incorporating all parts of YOU that are influential in making you who you are.

-I consider my approach to be client-centered and based around what the client is hoping to gain from therapy.
+I consider my approach to be person-centered and based around what the client is hoping to gain from therapy.
 I take into consideration the whole person; exploring biological, psychological, social/cultural, and spiritual factors that make an individual who they are.
 I recognize that therapy is not a “one-size fits all” approach and that collaboration is key for a genuine counseling relationship.
-I work with adolescents, teens, and adults ages 14+.
+My therapeutic background utilizes modern psychodynamic therapy, developmental theory, attachment-based therapy, and working from a trauma-informed lens.

 You're ready to feel understood.